The Vein Clinic’s Corona Cautious Precautions

 - Hand sanitizer available at reception.

-- All ultrasound equipment is thoroughly cleaned, sanitized, and sterilized before and after each scan.
+- All ultrasound equipment is thoroughly cleaned and sanitized.

 - Our treatment room continues to be a sterile environment with new, disposable sterile equipment used for each patient.